MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation.md

 > [!NOTE]
 > Instead of C#, you can also use JavaScript, Visual Basic, or C++ to consume the custom transform component.

-In most cases, you can use C++/CX to create Windows Runtime).
+In most cases, you can use C++/CX to create Windows Runtime.
 However, sometimes you have to use the WRL.
 For example, when you create a media extension for Microsoft Media Foundation, you must create a component that implements both COM and Windows Runtime interfaces.
 Because C++/CX can only create Windows Runtime objects, to create a media extension you must use the WRL because it enables the implementation of both COM and Windows Runtime interfaces.

 > [!NOTE]
 > Although this code example is long, it demonstrates the minimum that's required to create a useful Media Foundation transform.
 You can use it as a starting point for your own custom transform.
 This example is adapted from the [Media extensions sample](http://code.msdn.microsoft.com/windowsapps/Media-extensions-sample-7b466096), which uses media extensions to apply effects to video, decode video, and create scheme handlers that produce media streams.